-Utilizing unencrypted definition files and tried and validated software development methodologies, configuration management software provides real-time control and provisioning of data centers.
+Utilising unencrypted definition files and tried and validated software development methodologies, configuration management software provides real-time control and provisioning of data centres.

 Tools for automating the application of configuration states are all that CM tools are.
 They are made to solve particular issues in specific ways, much like any other tool.
 Depending on the knowledge and skill of the person using them, they can be used more or less efficiently.

 We’ve made it simple to compare each tool to alternatives and get a quick summary of each one, so you can discover the configuration management tool that’s best for you (and be able to defend your decision not to select choices X, Y, and Z).